 *National Merit Finalist Deadline:

-To be eligible for the Northeastern National Merit Finalist Scholarship, National Merit Finalists must be U.S. citizens or documented permanent residents, admitted to Northeastern, and should designate Northeastern University as their college choice (regardless of their enrollment opportunity) to the National Merit Scholarship Corporation (NMSC) by the priority deadline of April 1, 2021.
+In order to be eligible for the Northeastern National Merit Finalist Scholarship, National Merit Finalists must be admitted to Northeastern and should designate Northeastern University-Boston as their college choice (regardless of their enrollment opportunity) to the National Merit Scholarship Corporation (NMSC) by the priority deadline of April 2nd, 2023.
 We will award our first group of scholarships in early March to students who were admitted Early Action or Early Decision.
 Please note that finalists who list Northeastern after the priority deadline are eligible for the scholarship, but are not guaranteed to receive notification of the scholarship from Northeastern prior to May 1, 2023.

 **National Recognition Program Scholar Deadline:

 Students designated as National African American Recognition Scholars, National Hispanic Recognition Scholars, National Indigenous Recognition Scholars, or National Rural and Small Town Recognition Scholars are eligible for a National Recognition Program Scholarship.
-To confirm eligibility for this scholarship, Scholars should submit Recognition Program documentation to Admissions by email ([email protected]) or by uploading the documentation through the Application Status Check by April 1, 2021.
-In order to receive an updated scholarship before May 1, 2021, Scholars must submit their documentation by the priority deadline of April 1, 2021.
+To confirm eligibility for this scholarship, Scholars should submit Recognition Program documentation to Admissions by email ([email protected]) or by uploading the documentation through the Application Status Check by April 2nd, 2023.
+In order to receive an updated scholarship before May 1, 2023, Scholars must submit their documentation by the priority deadline of April 2nd, 2023.
 Scholars who submit documentation after the priority deadline are eligible to receive the scholarship, but are not guaranteed to receive notification of the scholarship from Northeastern prior to May 1, 2023.